 Subsequent projects approved pursuant to a Program EIR still require additional environmental documents.
 However, Program EIRs allow subsequent environmental documents to focus on issues unique to the site, that were not specifically addressed in the Program EIR.
 This allows decision makers and interested parties to concentrate on the primary concerns associated with a particular project, without revisiting other issues on which there is general agreement.
-Although they help to streamline the process, Program EIRs and any subsequent focussed project-level EIRs do not restrict public participation.
+Although they help to streamline the process, Program EIRs and any subsequent focused project-level EIRs do not restrict public participation.
 They still require circulation of the documents and a comment period, notification of interested parties, and public hearings.

-A Program EIR has been prepared for the Off-Channel Mining Plan.
+A Program EIR hwas been prepared certified for the OCMP in 1996 Off-Channel Mining Plan.
 The Draft EIR was made available for public comment on March 26, 1996.
 The Response to Comments document was released on June 14, 1996.
 Together, these two volumes constitute the Final EIR for the OCMP.
-Focussed project-level EIRs will be prepared for each long-term, off-channel surface mining permit and reclamation plan application submitted for sites located within the planning area.
+The County requires the preparation of Figorussed project-level EIRs will be prepared for each long-term, off-channel surface mining permit and reclamation plan application submitted for sites located within the planning area.
 The Program EIR identifies twelve general areas of potential environmental impact including: land use, geology and soils, hydrology and water quality, agriculture, biological resources, air quality, traffic and circulation, noise, aesthetics, cultural resources, hazards, and public services.
-Site-specific issues, such as aesthetics, groundwater effects, drainage, slope stability, flood protection, and noise will be dealt with in the project-level EIRs.
+Site-specific issues, such as aesthetics, groundwater effects, drainage, slope stability, flood protection, and noise will be dealt with in the project level EIRs.